TinkerTools/tinker/doc/sphinx/tinker/_build/html/_sources/text/modules.rst.txt

  rbc             current rigid body coordinates for each group use_rigid       flag to mark use of rigid body coordinate system

-**RING Module        number and location of small ring structures**
+**RING Module          number and location of ring structures**

 .. code-block:: text

- nring3          total number of 3-membered rings in the system iring3          numbers of the atoms involved in each 3-ring nring4          total number of 4-membered rings in the system iring4          numbers of the atoms involved in each 4-ring nring5          total number of 5-membered rings in the system iring5          numbers of the atoms involved in each 5-ring nring6          total number of 6-membered rings in the system iring6          numbers of the atoms involved in each 6-ring
+ nring3          total number of 3-membered rings in the system nring4          total number of 4-membered rings in the system nring5          total number of 5-membered rings in the system nring6          total number of 6-membered rings in the system nring7          total number of 7-membered rings in the system iring3          numbers of the atoms involved in each 3-ring iring4          numbers of the atoms involved in each 4-ring iring5          numbers of the atoms involved in each 5-ring iring6          numbers of the atoms involved in each 6-ring iring7          numbers of the atoms involved in each 7-ring

-**ROTATE Module        molecule partitions for rotation of a bond**
+**ROTBND Module        molecule partitions for bond rotation**

 .. code-block:: text